Cloud security

 VPCs are guarded by internal firewalls but can communicate securely via VPC peering.
 IAM tools enable precise controls over VPC access, and you can create private clouds for projects or departments.

-Google Cloud Platform users can rely on keys supplied by Google.
-But they can also provide their own encryption keys.
-This is potentially a more secure option.
+Google Cloud Platform users can rely on keys supplied by Google, but they can also provide their own encryption keys, which is potentially a more secure option.

 With CSEK, keys are only known to your employees.
 Nobody within Google can access them.
 You have total responsibility to manage and change them when needed.

 By default, data handled by the Compute Engine is protected by 256-bit AES encryption.
 Customer-supplied keys supplement this protection.
-They also give you more control over assigning keys and managing access.
+They also give you more control over how to assign keys and manage access.

-Multi-factor authentication adds an extra layer of identity protection when logging onto cloud assets.
+Multi-factor authentication (MFA) adds an extra layer of identity protection when logging onto cloud assets.

 MFA is not a default setting, so admins will need to remember to engage it via the IAM console.
 Google Cloud users can add third-party identity providers if required.
 This allows users to connect via external apps, making remote access more secure.

-MFA options on GCP include various cloud identity factors.
-This includes one-time passwords, email codes, or secure links sent to user devices.
+MFA options on GCP include various cloud identity factors, such as one-time passwords, email codes, or secure links sent to user devices.
 You can use separate authentication hardware for high-security connections or rely on less secure SMS-based authentication for a smoother but less secure access process.

-Google Cloud’s best practices include achieving total awareness of user activity and app configurations.
-Google provides a suite of logging tools that collect and present information for security teams to monitor.
+GCP best practices recommend having full visibility into user activity and app configurations.
+Google provides a set of logging tools that collect and present information for security teams to monitor.

 Users can implement Cloud Logging to collect data from Google Cloud projects.
-Each project has its own log bucket to contain data, and users can analyze this information via the Logs Explorer tool.
+Each project has its own log bucket to contain data, which users can analyze via the Logs Explorer tool.
 You can also enable flow logs to gather information from Kubernetes clusters or VM groups.

 If possible, integrate Cloud Logging with your enterprise-wide SIEM systems.
 Google lets you export log data to many popular SIEM solutions.
 This makes it easier to track network security via a single pane of glass.
 Specialist SIEM solutions also tend to provide more functionality than Google’s internal monitoring tools.

 Security managers do not need to work in the dark when implementing GCP best practices.
 Securing novel cloud settings such as GCP can be challenging without prior experience.
-That’s why Google offers a series of security foundation blueprints.
+That’s why Google offers a series of Security Foundations Blueprints.

 Blueprints provide guidance and recommended security practices.
 Subjects covered include critical tasks like key management, network segmentation, logging, and authentication.
 The information is presented in a general format but includes plenty of suggestions that will apply to most GCP implementations.

 Administrators can automate many security functions on Google Cloud.
-Automation reduces the risk of human error and liberates time to spend on critical security tasks.
+Automation reduces the risk of human error and frees up time for critical security tasks.

 The Security Command Center collects threat intelligence and can automatically transfer alerts to third-party SIEM systems.
 Users can also create automated compliance policies to check that GCP assets are properly configured.

 Admins can automate password security, demanding regular resets and enforcing strong passwords.
-And automated app updates help stay on top of virtual machine patches.
+Automated app updates help keep up with virtual machine patches.
 Most tasks on Google Cloud have automation settings.
 Leverage them where possible as part of Cloud Security Posture Management (CSPM).

 How NordLayer secures access to Google Cloud